Kerry Carpenter Preview, Player Props: Tigers vs. Guardians

-Kerry Carpenter -- batting .459 in his past 10 games -- will be in action for the Detroit Tigers against the Cleveland Guardians, with Gavin Williams on the hill, on August 18 at 4:10 PM ET.
+Kerry Carpenter -- hitting .351 in his past 10 games -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Tanner Bibee on the mound, on August 19 at 7:10 PM ET.

-He had two hits (going 2-for-4 with a home run and an RBI) in his most recent appearance against the Twins.

 Kerry Carpenter Game Info & Props vs. the Guardians